- Roles and Responsibilities, and Education and Training Requirements for Clinically Qualified Medical Physicists (IAEA)

 The IAEA worked on an inter-regional initiative to strengthen the field of medical physics through addressing a number of issues focusing on achieving recognition.
 The project was a joint effort, involving input from a cross section of experts and organizations from all regions.
 A report has been prepared to provide specific guidelines on the role and responsibilities of clinically qualified medical physicists and the basic requirements for their education and clinical training.
 The IAEA report has been published as Human Health Series No. 25.
 The IAEA publication has been endorsed by the International Organization for Medical Physics and the American Association of Physicists in Medicine.

 The IAEA has published a harmonized academic syllabus (postgraduate level) and will support its adaptation to specific national or regional needs.
 (IAEA Technical Course Series No. 56).

 In this context, a regional harmonized medical physics academic syllabus has been developed by experts in the African region and endorsed by FAMPO.
 Similarly, a regional clinical training programme for radiotherapy medical physicists has also been developed using the IAEA Training Course Series No. 37 as well as a companion logbook to be used by residents and trainers as a portfolio of clinical training.
-All documents have been endorsed by FAMPO.
+Corresponding regional clinical training programmes and portfolios for Diagnostic Radiology and Nuclear Medicine medical physics have also been developed, using the IAEA Training Course Series No. 47 and IAEA Training Course Series No. 50.
 This endeavour was supported through regional AFRA technical co-operation projects in support of medical physics.
-In future a regional clinical training programme for imaging medical physics will also be produced.